Screen#

 set_cursor#

-places the text cursor at a specific row and column on the screen.
+set_cursor moves the text cursor to a specific row and column on the robot’s screen.
+The next print call will start printing at that location.
 The number of rows and columns that fit depends on the selected font.
 With the default monospaced medium font, the screen can clearly display up to 8 rows and 13 columns.
 Text placed beyond this range may be cut off or harder to read.

 Usage:robot.screen.set_cursor(row, column)